Trip Overview

 Pirates of the Seas

-This morning we climb into our kayaks and log another six nautical miles before lunch.
+This morning we leave camp by boat and have an activity in Puerto Baquerizo Moreno.
 We observe the antics of blue-footed boobies as they torpedo into the water in pursuit of fish and look for sea turtles poking their heads up like periscopes.

 In the afternoon, we climb Cerro de las Tijeretas (Frigatebird Hill) to take in the coastal panoramas and watch the namesake seabirds cruise the thermals.
 The “pirates of the seas” brazenly steal food from distracted boobies.
 The frigatebirds’ deeply forked tails, hooked beaks and fleshy crimson red balloon sacs give them a foreboding, otherworldly appearance.